gollum/gollum/README.md

 ## PAGE FILES

-Page files may be written in formats that render to HTML.
-Currently supported formats are Markdown and Textile.
-They must have the proper file extension that corresponds to the format of the content:
+Page files may be written in any format supported by [GitHub-Markup](http://github.com/defunkt/github-markup).
+The current list of formats and allowed extensions is:

-  * Markdown: .markdown, .mkdn, .md
+  * Markdown: .markdown, .mdown, .mkdn, .mkd, .md
   * Textile: .textile
+  * RDoc: .rdoc
+  * Org Mode: .org
+  * ReStructured Text: .rest.txt, .rst.txt, .rest, .rst
+  * ASCIIDoc: .asciidoc
+  * POD: .pod
+  * Roff: .1, .2, .3, ...

+Gollum detects the page file format via the extension, so files must have one of the supported extensions in order to be converted.

 Even though page files may be placed in any directory, there is still only a single namespace for page names, so all page files should have globally unique